signalfx/gateway/README.md

 # Deprecation Notice

 :warning: **Please be advised this project is deprecated.
-Only critical security fixes and bugs will be provided.** :warning:
+The SignalFx Gateway will reach End of Support on June 30th, 2023.
+Until then, only critical security fixes and bugs will be provided.** :warning:

 We recommend using our [Splunk Distribution of OpenTelemetry